hemahawas/payment_module/README.md

 # Payment_module
-Technical Assesment that provides adding a new card in a preffesional UX.
+Technical Assesment that provides adding a new card in a proffesional UX.

 ## Tools:
 - Flutter